KrystianKempski/DagoniteEmpire/README.md

 Pre-release link to deployed application on private server: https://dagonite-empire.drik.it

-login as 'guestplayer@gmail.com' or 'guestGM.gmail.co', password: 'Guest123*' , or create own account
+login as 'guestplayer@gmail.com' or 'guestGM.gmail.com', password: 'Guest123*' , or create own account

 Work in progress.